 CGD’s senior researchers and other experts are intellectual leaders in their fields, combining academic rigor and practical experience to increase global prosperity.
 Our visiting and non-resident fellows contribute an added level of knowledge to CGD’s work.
 Many are simultaneously employed at leading universities, institutions, and NGOs around the world.

 CGD benefits from the support and guidance of an influential Board of Directors composed of prominent individuals from the public and private sectors with a passionate commitment to development.
-Our Advisory Group of top-tier development economists, political scientists, and policymakers, helps CGD maintain the high quality of our research and identify over-the-horizon issues for early attention.
 CGD works with others through contractual and informal partnerships with a wide range of organizations who share complementary goals.

 Where We Came From

-Since its founding in 2001, CGD has earned a reputation as a "think and do" tank, where independent research is channeled into practical policy proposals that help to shape decisions in Washington, other rich-country capitals, and the international financial institutions.
+Since its founding in 2001, CGD has earned a reputation as a "think-and-do" tank, where independent research is channeled into practical policy proposals that help to inform decisions in Washington, other rich-country capitals, and the international financial institutions.

-We have put on the global agenda—and sometimes helped to drive to implementation—proposals to accelerate vaccine development; to permit migration as a tool in disaster recovery; to write down $36 billion in Nigerian debt; to make the World Bank more effective, accountable, and legitimate; and to create a new international institution for independent evaluation of poverty-reduction efforts.
+We have put on the global agenda—and sometimes helped to drive to implementation—proposals to accelerate vaccine development; to permit migration as a tool in disaster recovery; to write down $36 billion in Nigerian debt; to make the World Bank more effective, accountable, and legitimate; to modernize US development finance with the new USDFC; and to create a new international institution for independent evaluation of poverty-reduction efforts.